Thứ Tư, 27 tháng 6, 2012

 "Our tool is very much real-time 3D.
 You're designing in 3D, dragging and dropping real world products that we've had modelled in 3D into your room."

-One of the most common business uses of 3D is digital signage.
+3D billboardsOne of the most common business uses of 3D is digital signage.

-End Quote Jeffrey Moscoe Holo FX And when it comes to choosing a 3D display, firms have more than one option to pick from.
+Continue reading the main storyWe project onto a transparent holographic screen, and that transparency allows us to create depth in the eye of the viewer”End Quote Jeffrey Moscoe Holo FX And when it comes to choosing a 3D display, firms have more than one option to pick from.

 First, there is stereoscopy.